 Naively one would expect the beam width to scale linearly with wavelength.
 However, since the feed illumination may vary in a non trivial manner with wavelength, deviations from this simple scaling are possible.
 We hence did fits of both first and second order polynomials to the HPBW as a function of frequency, viz., is the first order polynomial, and is the second order polynomial.
 Where $\lambda$ is wavelength, $a_1$ and $a_2$ are respectively the coefficients of the first and second order polynomials.
 The left-panel of Fig. 3 shows the first order polynomial fit to the beam width (RRLL) and the right panel shows the second order fit to the same beam width (RRLL).
-The fit to the data suggests that the second order polynomial fit is relatively better that the first order polynomial fit.
+The lower two panels show the difference between the data and the model-fit for the first order polynomial fit (lower left-panel) and for the second order polynomial fit (lower right-panel).
+The fit to the data suggests that the second order polynomial fit is relatively better than the first order polynomial fit.